reactors-io/reactors-io.github.io/docs/0.6/events.md

 Reactive Collections offer several more Scala-idiomatic ways to subscribe to events.
 The `onEvent` method is used to subscribe to events, but ignore unreactions.
-The `onCase` method is similar, but takes a partial function -- only the events for which the partial function is defined are considered.
+The `onMatch` method is similar, but takes a partial function -- only the events for which the partial function is defined are considered.
 The `on` method executes a block of code when an event arrives -- it is most appropriate for event streams of type `Events[Unit]`.